sockdrawermoney/cpai/README.md

 By default, cpai will:
 1. Generate a directory structure of the processed files.
+2. When using `--tree`:
+   - Display a clean tree view of the directory structure and function outlines
+   - Skip markdown headers and code blocks for cleaner output
+3. Without `--tree`:
-2. Concatenate the content of all processed files into a single markdown string.
+   - Concatenate the content of all processed files into a single markdown string
-3. If the content exceeds the specified chunk size:
-   - A warning will be displayed showing the directory structure of included files like this:
-     ```
-     src/
-     ├── components/
-     │   ├── Button.tsx
-     │   └── Input.tsx
-     ├── pages/
-     │   ├── index.tsx
-     │   └── about.tsx
-     └── utils/
-         └── helpers.ts
-     ```
-   - Suggestions will be provided for managing large outputs:
-     - Creating a cpai.config.json file to customize inclusion/exclusion
-     - Using the -x/--exclude option to exclude specific paths (e.g., cpai -x tests/ docs/)
-     - Being more specific about which directories to process
+   - Include directory structure at the top
+4. Handle output based on options:
+   - When using `--stdout`: Output directly to terminal
-   - When writing to file: The content will be written as a single file with chunk separators
+   - When using `-f/--file`: Write to specified file
-   - When copying to clipboard: The content will be split into chunks, and the user will be prompted to press Enter before copying each chunk
-4. Copy the string (or chunks) to the clipboard (on macOS, using pbcopy).
+   - Otherwise: Copy to clipboard (using pbcopy on macOS)

 The output format is: